ddyfedd/portfolio-practice/content/post/game-theory-final-paper.md

 ### __Trivers's conception of reciprocal altruism__

 The main intention of Trivers's article is to give a reasonable model accounting for the natural selection towards reciprocally altruistic behavior.
-His concerns towards Hamilton's kin selection theory have the same basis as mine: “_degree of relationship is an important parameter in predicting how selection will operate, and behavior which appears altruistic may, on knowledge of the genetic relationships of the organisms involved, be explicable in terms of natural selection: those genes being selected for that contribute to their own perpetuation, regardless of which individual genes appear in._” (Trivers, 1971, 35. p.)
+His concerns towards Hamilton's kin selection theory have the same basis as mine: '_degree of relationship is an important parameter in predicting how selection will operate, and behavior which appears altruistic may, on knowledge of the genetic relationships of the organisms involved, be explicable in terms of natural selection: those genes being selected for that contribute to their own perpetuation, regardless of which individual genes appear in._' (Trivers, 1971, 35. p.)
 Trivers argues, that his model is applicable to cases of asymmetric beneficial transactions affecting organisms' inclusive fitness, where the parties are even members of different species while ruling out kin selections exclusivity by presenting how altruistic behaviors can be selected for.

 He begins by introducing an analogy of a human saving another human's life, by rescuing them from drowning.
-There is a specific set up for the constellation of cost/benefit ratios and probabilities, but the two main features of this analogy are: (1) there is an asymmetric relation between the cost/benefit ratio of the two parties, and (2) we have to assume a capacity to discriminate between ‘cheaters' (those who would not reciprocate in the future) and ‘non-cheaters'.
+There is a specific set up for the constellation of cost/benefit ratios and probabilities, but the two main features of this analogy are: (1) there is an asymmetric relation between the cost/benefit ratio of the two parties, and (2) we have to assume a capacity to discriminate between 'cheaters' (those who would not reciprocate in the future) and 'non-cheaters'.

 In the first case, what can be said is that the benefits of reciprocity depend on the unequal distribution of the altruistic act's cost/benefit ratio.
 This means that the costs paid by the helper are always lower than the benefit received.
 Complementing this principle, it is easily imaginable that in the case of a reversed scenario, the one who has already helped has the rightful expectation towards the other to pay the same amount of cost in order to gain the higher benefits.
-By not complying with this principle, if the one who has already been helped, this time not providing help will be labeled as a ‘cheater' of the principle of reciprocity.
+By not complying with this principle, if the one who has already been helped, this time not providing help will be labeled as a 'cheater' of the principle of reciprocity.
 Natural selection will select against cheaters if the future disadvantageous effects of cheating outweigh the advantages of not reciprocating.
 A clear case of this scenario would be if the first donor of an altruistic act would avoid donating any further altruistic gestures to the cheater.
 When the benefits of such lost possible transactions are greater than the costs of reciprocating, selection will act against the cheater, compared to those engaging in altruistic exchanges.

 We can project these conditions to a bigger population, to generalize the argument.
 Suppose there are altruists and non-altruists in a population, where altruists will always favor being altruistic when the benefits of the recipient are significantly higher than the cost to the altruist.
-Here cost meaning the “_degree to which the behavior retards the reproduction of the genes of the altruist_”, whereas benefit meaning the “_degree to which the behavior increases the rate of reproduction of the genes of the recipient._” (Trivers, 1971, 36. p.)
+Here cost meaning the "_degree to which the behavior retards the reproduction of the genes of the altruist_", whereas benefit meaning the "_degree to which the behavior increases the rate of reproduction of the genes of the recipient._" (Trivers, 1971, 36. p.)
 Now we can assume that allele _a2_ is responsible for favoring altruistic behavior, while its alternative, a1, is responsible for avoiding altruistic behavior.
 Trivers distinguishes the following three possibilities:

 1. altruism spreads randomly throughout the population,
 1. altruism spreads non-randomly, based on kin selection of the recipients,